-The IRS has issued a notice delaying the deadline for filing 2019 Federal income tax returns and making income tax payments, originally due April 15, 2020, until July 15, 2020.
+The IRS has issued various notices delaying the deadlines for filing 2019 Federal income tax returns and making income tax payments, originally due between April 1 and July 14, 2020, until July 15, 2020.

 You can find a Q&A provided by the IRS at irs.gov, but here are some highlights:

 Do I need to file an extension to delay filing my tax return until July 15th?

 No, the tax return filing and payment deadline is automatically postponed to July 15, 2020.
 You are not required to file an extension (Forms 4868 or 7004).